-In the last aim we will reveal how acousto-olfactory integration depends on the female mating state.
-Mated females do remate 51,52, though with a lower probability than virgins 53, possibly reflecting a difference in the cost-benefit balance between the two conditions 54,55.
+In the last aim, we will reveal how acousto-olfactory integration depends on the female mating state.
+Mated females remate 51,52, albeit with a lower probability than virgins 53, possibly reflecting a difference in the cost-benefit balance between the two conditions 54,55.
 Accordingly, mated females show more rejection behaviors towards a courting male 17,18,29,56.
-We hypothesize that the mating status modifies the female choosiness by modifying the way multisensory cues are integrated in the female brain, to suppress the upregulated rejection and promote the downregulated acceptance behaviors in the mated female.
+We hypothesize that mating status modifies female choosiness by modifying the way multisensory cues are integrated in the female brain, to suppress the upregulated rejection and promote the downregulated acceptance behaviors in the mated female.

-Mating affects neural processing at multiple stages of processing: Sensitivity to the male sex-phermone cVA in females in second-order olfactory neurons is reduced after mating 57.
-Whether or not mating also reduces sensitivity to acoustic cues in early auditory neurons is unknown, though there is evidence for behavioral and neural plasticity in the response to courtship song following a previous exposure 25,58.
-Mating also reduces computations in neurons at the sensorimotor interface: the vpoDNs elicit vaginal plate opening, which signals her readiness to mate. vpoDNs require coincident input from the song-responsive pC2 neurons and from pC1 to reliably produce the receptivity signal 41.
+Mating affects neural processing at multiple stages of processing.
+Sensitivity of females to the male sex pheromone cVA in second-order olfactory neurons is reduced after mating 57.
+Whether or not mating also reduces sensitivity to acoustic cues in early auditory neurons is unknown, although there is evidence for behavioral and neural plasticity in the response to courtship song following previous exposure 25,58.
+Mating also reduces computations in neurons at the sensorimotor interface: vpoDNs elicit vaginal plate opening, which signals the female’s readiness to mate. vpoDNs require coincident input from the song-responsive pC2 neurons and from pC1 to reliably produce the receptivity signal 41.
 Interestingly, seminal fluid proteins transferred to the female during copulation suppress pC1 activity in mated females, which in turn reduces responses to song in the vpoDNs 41.
 Given that unimodal cues lose their potency in mated females, we hypothesize that multimodal processing becomes crucial to elicit acceptance behaviors in mated females.
 However, behavioral effects of mating go beyond changes in response magnitude to song and pheromones, and also include changes in cue valence.
 For instance, song slows virgins but induces escape responses in mated females 13.
 We will test how the female mating state modulates specific nodes and computations for acousto-olfactory integration.
 Does the female mating state modulate responses to song and olfactory cues differently?
 Does mating state affect the temporal integration of multisensory evidence?
 Do recently mated females have a higher threshold for mating acceptance?
-We will target these questions on the behavioral and circuit level using the experimental and computational frameworks established in aims 1 and 2.
-We will first compare brainwide functional maps for song and pheromones in virgin and mated females (see aim1).
+We will target these questions on the behavioral and circuit level using the experimental and computational frameworks established in Aims 1 and 2.
+We will first compare brain-wide functional maps for song and pheromones in virgin and mated females (see Aim 1).
 This will reveal how and where responses to song and pheromones are modulated by the female mating state.
-Then, we will compare behavioral responses in virgin and mated females using our model-based analysis and produce testable hypotheses as to how mating state affects cue integration in the brain - via a reduction of strength of sensory inputs, a reversal in the sign of sensory inputs, shorter integration times, or higher response thresholds.
-These results will then be linked to the functional maps and to the circuits identified in aim 2, to reveal how changes in circuit computation change multisensory processing and ultimately female mating behavior.
+Then, we will compare behavioral responses in virgin and mated females using our model-based analysis and produce testable hypotheses as to how mating state affects cue integration in the brain – via a reduction of strength of sensory inputs, a reversal in the sign of sensory inputs, shorter integration times, or higher response thresholds.
+These results will then be linked to the functional maps and to the circuits identified in Aim 2, to reveal how changes in circuit computation change multisensory processing and, ultimately, female mating behavior.

 Overall, by combining experimental and theoretical approaches, we will reveal the circuits and computations that link multimodal cues with social decisions, and their modulation by social experience.